ParadisecPlatform/fastify-tus-s3-platform/README.md

 -   `defaultUploadExpiration`: (default: 6 hours).
 The default, maximum time an upload is allowed to run for.
 To set a different time follow the docs at https://date-fns.org/v2.29.3/docs/add.

+## Essential client side configuration

+Tou want the maximum body limit on the fastify server to be at least 128MB but you also need to tell the TUS client that the maximum chunk size it can send is 128MB.
+Note that the `chunkSize can be smaller than the maximum body limit` configured on the fastify instance.

+### Set the chunkSize on the client - @uppy/tus plugin

+The docs for the [@uppy/tus plugin](https://uppy.io/docs/tus/) defines a `chunkShize` config property.

+### Set the chunkSize on the client - tus node-js-client

+The docs for the [tus-node-js-client](https://github.com/tus/tus-js-client/blob/main/docs/api.md) describe a `chunkSize` config property.

+(Testing revealed that if you don't set it, the client will try to buffer as much as it can before sending to the server.
+That means the max body size on fastify needs to be (potentially) up to 1.2TB to handle uploading a file that big.)

 ## How it works

 Multipart uploads to S3 must operate in a specific way: